alttch/bma-benchmark/README.md

 benchmark_print!(n);
 ```

-The same can also be done with a single "benchmark" macro:
+The same can also be done with a single "benchmark" macro (black box is applied
+automatically):

 ```rust,ignore
 #[macro_use]